iman-zamani/Z-Vault/README.md

 # Z-Vault

 A simple password manager application built for personal use.
-This app allows you to securely store and retrieve passwords for various accounts.
+This app allows you to securely store and retrieve your passwords.
 It is designed with a focus on simplicity, security, and ease of use.

 <div align="center">
     <img src="icon.png" alt="app icon" width="300"/>